vectordotdev/vector/docs/usage/configuration/sinks/prometheus.md

 Environment variables are supported through all of Vector's configuration.
-Simply add `${MY_ENV_VAR}` or `$MY_ENV_VAR` in your Vector configuration file and the variable will be replaced before loading the configuration.
+Simply add `${MY_ENV_VAR}` or `$MY_ENV_VAR` in your Vector configuration file and the variable will be replaced before being evaluated.

 You can learn more in the [Environment Variables][docs.configuration.environment-variables] section.